-4-year degree in partnership with Vancouver Island University
+Four-year degree in partnership with Vancouver Island University

-Tuition: \$3,530 approx per year (averaged) + fees/equipment Where: Comox Valley
+Tuition: \$3,530 approx per year (averaged) + fees/equipment Where: Comox Valley Starts: September

-Starts: September

-- Develop professional nursing skills and abilities through extensive and varied community practice opportunities. - Learn from highly experienced, qualified instructors using the latest health care tools and technologies. - Graduates are prepared to write the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and are qualified to pursue graduate studies.
+- Develop professional nursing skills and abilities through extensive and varied community practice opportunities at multiple sites. - Learn from highly experienced, qualified instructors using the latest health care tools and technologies. - Upon graduation you will be prepared to write the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and will be qualified to pursue graduate studies. - Gain understanding of nursing practice through the lens of Canada's multicultural society and the historical experience of the Indigenous groups of Canada.

-Career possibilities: Graduates are well prepared to provide direct care and care coordination as part of a team in urban and rural settings, including hospitals, long-term care facilities, research institutes, correctional facilities, schools, workplaces, and community health agencies.
+Career possibilities: Graduates are well prepared to provide direct care and care coordination as part of a team in urban, rural and global settings, including hospitals, longterm care facilities, research institutes, correctional facilities, schools, workplaces and community health agencies.